azu/service-worker-updatefound-refresh-dialog/README.md

 workbox.precaching.precacheAndRoute([]);
 ```

-If you have called `skipWaiting` without asking the user to reload manually, this script do refresh page instantly.
+If you have called `workbox.skipWaiting()`, this script do refresh page instantly.

 - [javascript - Refresh page on controllerchange in service worker - Stack Overflow](https://stackoverflow.com/questions/41891031/refresh-page-on-controllerchange-in-service-worker)